Naturhistoriska/birdscanner/doc/Jarvis_et_al_2015/README.md

 Description of the original data can be found here <http://gigadb.org/dataset/101041>, and here <ftp://parrot.genomics.cn/gigadb/pub/10.5524/101001_102000/101041/readme.txt>.

-Two additional subsets of the exon and intron data, but including only files containing sequences of lengths between 200 and 5,000 bp (see below) are also available here:
+Two additional subsets of the exon and intron data, including only files containing sequences of lengths between 200 and 5,000 bp (see below), are also available here:

 - [Lenth-filtered Exons, compressed folder "fasta_files.tgz", 60.3